 Do you need tips on teaching transition words for second grade or third grade?
 Maybe you need some ideas on getting students to write more effectively?
 Explore the basic transition words for 2nd and 3rd grade along with activities for teaching these words to students.

-Transition Words for Second Grade
+Transition Words for 2nd and 3rd Grade Students

+Second and third grade students use transition words to link phrases and whole sentences together.
 Why use transition words?
 Using transition words is an effective way to:

-- Develop cause and effect relationships
+- develop cause and effect relationships

-- Show sequence and order
+- show sequence and order

-- Clarify where and how something happened
+- clarify where and how something happened

-- Assist in comparing and contrasting
+- assist in comparing and contrasting

 Activities for Transition Words